AbhikThosan/raintor/portfolio/README.md

 Navigate to http://localhost:3000 to see the portfolio in action.

 📁 Project Structure
-portfolio/
+Portfolio/
 ├── public/ # Static assets (images, favicon, etc.)
 │ ├── favicon.ico # Favicon for the site
 │ └── images/ # Images used in the portfolio (e.g., project screenshots)
-├── src/ # Source code directory
-│ ├── app/ # Next.js App Router pages and layouts
+├── src/ # Source code directory (optional, depending on setup) │ ├── app/ # Next.js App Router pages and layouts
 │ │ ├── layout.tsx # Root layout with Tailwind CSS and metadata
 │ │ ├── page.tsx # Homepage component